wso2/docs-choreo-dev/en/docs/administer/customize-the-developer-portal-domain.md

 ## Prerequisites

-1. Sign in to the Choreo Console at [https://console.choreo.dev/](https://console.choreo.dev) using a Google/ GitHub/ Microsoft account.
+1. Sign in to the Choreo Console at [https://console.choreo.dev/](https://console.choreo.dev).
 2. If you are a new user, create an organization.
 Enter a unique organization name.
 For example, "Stark Industries".

     ![Create an organization in Choreo](../assets/img/administer/create-choreo-organization.png){.cInlineImage-small}